KSPO (AM): History

 The station went through a large number of owners through the years.
 Read repurchased the Crestline transmitter property and studio building after the 1050 facility was moved to another transmitter location.
 Finally, Mapleton was the owner of the 1050 and approached Read about purchasing the license and moving the transmitter back to its original Crestline tower where it remain today.

 With the KSPO call letters used by Read on 106.5 FM in Spokane, some thought was given to using the KSPO AM and FM combination with the 1050.
 However, to pay honor to the original KFIO, the first licensed radio station in Spokane, Read decided to use the KFIO callsign for the new 1050 AM station.

 In January 2016, KEYF owner Mapleton Communications sold the frequency to Thomas Read, owner of Spokane religious stations KSPO and KTRW, who changed the call sign to KFIO in honor of the original KFIO (now KSBN), which was assigned these call letters from 1923 to 1950.
 On April 25, 2016, KEYF went silent to allow for the installation of a new 25,000–watt transmitter at the Crestline location.
 KFIO began equipment testing in October 2016 and returned to the airwaves later that year.

 Date from the archives of the Northwest Pioneer Broadcasters and the draft of Tom Read's forthcoming book, "A Young Man With A Microphone".

+On March 25, 2025, sister stations KSPO 106.5 (also licensed to Dishman) and KGDN 101.3 in Pasco were sold to the Educational Media Foundation (K-Love, Inc.) for $1.3 million.
+Ahead of the expected takeover, KFIO's owner Thomas Read filed to exchange the call letters on KFIO and sister station KSPO 106.5, effective on June 16.

+Repeaters

+The American Christian Network can be heard on the following full-powered repeaters and broadcast translators: